CS236340/restorable_topology/README.md

 Now you will need to edit the file *restorable_topology/src/mininet/bandwidthTest.py*, in the same manner described before.
 Then run the following command:
 > mn --custom restorable_topology/src/mininet/bandwidthTest.py

-This project has been tested with RYU version 4.2.